kennethaw88/Riddler/2020-08-28/README.md

 Also, spoiler alert!
 (Darn, I was one sentence too late.)

-Now, instead of tying the Earth up with rope, you've moved on to covering the globe with a giant sheet that lies flat on the ground.
+Now, instead of tying the Earth up with *rope*, you've moved on to covering the globe with a giant *sheet* that lies flat on the ground.
 If you want the sheet to be 1 meter off the ground (just like the rope), by how much would you have to increase the area of your sheet?

 *Extra credit*: What city, country, land mass or body of water has an area that is very close to your answer?